shapeblue/mbx/README.md

     yum install centos-release-qemu-ev
     yum install qemu-kvm-ev

-### Using mbx with multiple machines

-The easiest way is to setup wireguard:
+### Accessing MBX Remotely

+This section is only for mbx users who want to access their mbx environments remotely.
+For this we suggest setting up wireguard VPN.

+To setup wireguard on Ubuntu:

     sudo apt-get install wireguard resolvconf
     wg genkey | sudo tee /etc/wireguard/private.key